Senate’s first sitting marred by walkouts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The opposition in the Senate on Monday staged two walkouts registering their protest, one against Prime Minister Imran Khan for quickly leaving the House after delivering his speech.
+ISLAMABAD: The opposition in the Senate on Monday staged two walkouts registering their protest as on one occasion, Prime Minister Imran Khan left the House soon after delivering his speech.

-In protest, they stormed out of the House while PkMAP Senator Muhammad Azam Musakhail and Ch Tanvir of PML-N stayed back to point out the quorum.
-The bells were rung for five minutes on the direction of the chair.
-However, this did not help the treasury, leading to a premature adjournment of the session till Tuesday morning.
-The opposition senators had warned of staging the walkout if the prime minister did not return to listen to them.
-The Foreign Minister, Shah Mehmood Qureshi, tried to pacify the opposition and noted that it was first day of the new session after Prime Minister Imran had taken the oath and he was present in the House which should be should have been appreciated by the opposition.
+Opposition senators had cautioned to stage walkout from the House, if the prime minister did not return to listen to them.
+Foreign Minister Shah Mehmood Qureshi tried to pacify the opposition and noted that it was first day of the new session after Prime Minister Imran took oath and he was present in the House; this should have been appreciated by the opposition.
 Qureshi said that the prime minister had an engagement; his ministers were present to listen to Rabbani and take notes and ready to give reply.
 However, the opposition walked out, leading to quorum issue.

 Opposition parties in the Senate on Monday walked out of Senate to demand formation of parliamentary commission for a thorough probe of general election held on July 25 Following the presentation of a report of the Standing Committee on Interior on the holding of free, fair and transparent elections/security of general elections, 2018 by its chairman Senator Abdul Rehman Malik of PPP made a statement thereon and said that political parties would be invited to the next meeting to find out if they had concrete evidence of rigging or any irregularity.